edorlando07/meghna-hugo/exampleSite/content/english/blog/simple-blog-post-7.md

 description: This is meta description

 ---
-I have over 8 years of professional experience maintaining and developing the organization's data value pipeline.
+I have over 8 years of professional experience maintaining and developing the organization's data value pipeline using SSMS (SQL), Tableau, and R.

 As a Data Scientist, I have published numerous applications, dashboards, and data science studies utilized by 80+ hotels, corporate senior leaders, and executives.